Moths Infestation

 Folds of fabric

-Adult clothes moths aren’t actually the ones that feed, females lay between 40 and 50 eggs onto fabrics which can hatch within 10 days.
-This larval stage of clothes moths is what feeds on your property, specifically on ‘keratin’ within natural fibres, causing holes you may have seen in your fabric.
+Adult clothes moths aren’t actually the ones that feed.
+Females lay between 40 and 50 eggs onto fabrics and which can hatch within 10 days.
+This larval stage of clothes moths is what feeds on your textiles, specifically on ‘keratin’ within natural fibres, causing the holes you may have seen in your fabric.

 The larvae will happily feed on a variety of animal-based items including: